Brooks Divide 4 Review

 With an improved upper design that increases breathability, the Divide 4 is even more comfortable than the previous version.
 The extra breathability means that drying time is also faster, making this shoe even more dependable in hot conditions.
 The upper features substantial padding and offers a wider platform that should fit the average foot well.
 Due to the cushioned upper, the volume feels lessened, which offers a snug fit without feeling tight.

 The midsole cushioning is not extremely plush and offers supportive cushioning for extended runs or all-day use.
-With 9mm of measured drop, this shoe is one of the best walking shoes we tested, as well as a great running shoe.
+With 9mm of measured drop, this shoe is one of our favorite walking shoes, as well as a great running shoe.
 It offers good support to your heels and calves, especially when ascending or descending.
 Brooks has created a super comfortable series, and we are happy that it has been improved and not negatively altered from its comfort or performance.

 Weight